 If you would like a second opinion...

-Our diagnostic team provides expert second opinions from our pathologists, including pathology slide reviews for challenging or difficult cases.
+Our multidisciplinary team provides expert second opinions, including pathology slide reviews for challenging or difficult cases.
 We are happy to consult with you, your primary care physician or other specialists.

 You may want to consider a second opinion: